When the big game is over on Sunday, an even bigger game kicks-off on Monday morning.

 Bigger than the SuperBowl?

 For marketers, Monday really belongs to us.
-Sure, some people will talk about the game, or how much they won on a Super Bowl Square or maybe even JLo’s outfits during the halftime show.
+Sure, some people will talk about the game, or how much they won on a Super Bowl Square, or maybe even JLo’s outfits during the halftime show.
 But just about everyone will have an opinion about the commercials.

 I will try to spend the bulk of my Monday morning on the phone talking marketing with other marketers.
 The Super Bowl ads are a natural conversation starter and hopefully spark a new idea or approach.
 I’ll also use Monday to meet with the most creative people at Babcox and talk about how we can market our own products and services better.
 Is there a “Super Bowl ad” we can create for one of our brands or a new product?
 Can we help our sales team in a different way to reach someone like you, so you are inspired to pick up the phone when you see the ‘330’ area code?
 How can we get you to think of Babcox as something other than just a magazine or website advertising platform to promote your product or service?

 A friend once said she hoped to live a life with “less fear and more boldness.”
-I think that philosophy inspires so much of what we see on Super Bowl Sunday.
+I think that philosophy inspires so much of the creative content we see on Super Bowl Sunday.
 It is a philosophy we can use for the other 364 days as we approach our job of driving awareness, leads or sales.
 Will you let the inspiration of Sunday fade away?
 Will you focus on simply getting the job done and not on how to be more creative?

 When you are playing to win with your marketing dollars and looking to create a winning campaign, Babcox is your best play to reach the audience of fans who need to know more about what you do or what you offer.
 Give us a call.